The tax system for the self-employed

 What profits do HMRC tax?

 The starting point for the calculation of taxable profits is your profit and loss account.
-In calculating taxable profits you are entitled to claim deductions from your business income in respect of any expenses incurred for the purposes of the trade (with a few minor exceptions).
+In calculating your taxable profits you are entitled to claim deductions from your business income in respect of your allowable expenses incurred which have been incurred for the purposes of the trade (with a few minor exceptions).
+Claimed expenses must have been incurred on a ‘wholly and exclusively’ basis.

 When you buy equipment or motor vehicles, you will be entitled to deduct a proportion of the cost each year you own them and use them in your business.
-Claims for such capital expenditure are known as capital allowances.
+Claims for such capital expenditure are known as capital allowances so the tax treatment is different depending on the asset purchased.

 Purchase of goods for resale, including things that make up part of your stock need to be accounted for differently and you cannot claim an immediate deduction for stock or goods still held as at your year-end.
 Also, if you take stock for your own use, the disposal should be shown in the accounts at market value, and not at original cost, hence there are some complexities to consider.